Celebrating Buddying Worldwide for Days Hours Minutes Seconds

 Lauren professional certifications and degrees include: Bachelor of Business Administration (BBA), in Accounting, from Saint Xavier University; Master of Business Administration (MBA), in Financial Fraud Examination and Management, from Saint Xavier University; and a certification in Data Analyst from Cornell University.

-Monique Nicole
+Monique NCaston

 Monique Nicole Caston, MSW, MSM, is a seasoned organizational leader with over 17 years of progressive experience spanning both public and private sectors.
 Throughout her distinguished career, Monique has adeptly navigated various industries, consistently contributing towards the funding and management of self-sufficiency and supportive programs tailored for vulnerable and underserved populations.
 Renowned for her visionary outlook and strategic prowess, Monique leverages her extensive network to forge impactful partnerships, thereby spearheading innovative opportunities while seamlessly bridging policy with practice.